12 Spatial Data Modelling and Visualization

 Interactive Maps

-The infections can be visualized with mapview or leaflet, type of interactive maps, here is a code snippet of how to do it.
+The infections can be visualised with mapview or leaflet, type of interactive maps, here is a code snippet of how to do it.

 Map with Mapview: